 If telling yourself that you have to fix the whole house in a weekend is the kind of thing that spurs you on, then schedule that in.

-If it is the kind of thing that makes you avoid doing anything at all, then you need to think more bite-size.
+If it is the kind of thing that makes you avoid doing anything, you need to think more bite-size.

-Little tasks completed often will slowly transform your home, and you’re more likely to do little bite-size pieces that everything at once.
+Inc.com says that little tasks completed often will slowly transform your home, and you’re more likely to do little bite-size pieces than everything at once.

 Clear Before You Decorate

-It can be so tempting to try and fill our home with beautiful accessories, cushions, and pictures to make it somewhere we love more.
+It can be tempting to fill our home with beautiful accessories, cushions, and pictures to make it somewhere we love more.

 Stuff like that can be nice, but first, functionality has to rule.